carkod/binbot/docs/architecture.md

 | Account              | MongoDB    | To be migrated to Postgres (new table Balances)   |
 | three_commas_signals | MongoDB    | 3Commas legacy, kept for reference                |
 | subscribed_symbols   | MongoDB    | 3Commas legacy, kept for reference                |

+PostgreSQL database is meant to be used for relational data for fast performance.
+Small chucks of data are consumed rapidly, bots, autotrade settings, users, these is data that can live in independently and are queried in small amounts and punctually.

+MongoDB database is meant to be used for time series data (charts) and cache.
+This is often unstructure data, high volume, high frequency of querying.